 Frequently Asked Questions

-The MPR is a traditionally-structured professional (non-thesis) degree, in which students will complete five units of course work, including a project seminar.
+The MPR is a traditionally structured professional (course-based) degree, in which students will complete five units of course work, including a project seminar.
 Students enroll in a project seminar course in the final term of their degree.
-In this course, students design their projects in consultation with the faculty member teaching the seminar course.
+In this course, students design their projects in consultation with the faculty member teaching the course.
 This exploration is grounded in the students’ learning throughout the degree to link theoretical and research ideas to practical contexts in the profession.

 The MPR is designed for individual’s who are either working in the public relations field or intend to seek employment in the public relations field upon graduation.
 This program emphasizes theory and skills in the areas of strategic public relations, management, digital media, and corporate communication among other areas.